Revised on July 01, 2007

 JHIS has adopted the recommendations of the International Committee of Medical Journal Editors (ICMJE), ‘‘Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.’’
 Below, some of the important issues are highlighted.

 Submission of manuscript

 All authors of a manuscript must have agreed to its submission to JHIS and are responsible for the whole content, including literature citations and acknowledgments, and must have agreed that the corresponding author has the authority to act on their behalf on all matters pertaining to submission, revision, and publication of the paper.

-“Checklist for Submission” helps to ensure that your manuscript submitted is not returned to you for incomplete content or formatting reasons.
-Authors should submit the “Checklist for Authors” form at the time of manuscript submission.
-After entering all the checklist and information about authors, manuscript title, abstract, key words and other details, you will be prompted for submitting or uploading files.
+“Checklist for Submission” helps to ensure that your manuscript follows author’s guideline.
+After entering all the checklist and information about authors, manuscript title, abstract, key words and other details, you will be prompted for uploading files.

 Preparation of Manuscripts

 Original articles are papers reporting the results of basic and original investigations that are sufficiently well documented to be acceptable to the readers.

 Review articles provide reviews of subjects of importance to researchers written by experts in healthcare informatics or health statistics, dealing with very active fields of research, current interests, fresh insights and debates.